👁️

 Analysis Quick Guide

 2. Why Laplacian?
-We run a High-Pass filter to strip image content.
-We are looking for the manufacturing defects of the Generator, not the picture itself.
+We run a High-Pass filter (3×3 Laplacian kernel) to strip image content.
+The filter sums to zero, guaranteeing removal of the DC component (average brightness).
+We're looking for the manufacturing defects of the generator, not the picture itself.

 3. Artifact Identification:

-• Star Field / Grid: Indicates upsampling artifacts (Checkerboard effect) common in GANs and older Diffusion.
+• Star Field / Grid: Periodic grid indicates upsampling artifacts from transposed convolutions (checkerboard effect).
+Most common in GANs (StyleGAN1/2, ProGAN) and early diffusion models.

 Technical Methodology & Signal Processing